THE GIFTS OF INSPIRATION (Part 2)

 Therefore, they were all amazed and said to one another, “Look, are not all these who speak Galileans?
 “And how is it that we hear, each in our own language in which we were born?”
 (Acts 2:7-8 NKJV).

-However, when a believer speaks in an unknown tongue (the tongue of angels or the heavenly language), no man can understand or interpret without having the gift of interpretation of tongues.
+However, when a believer speaks in an unknown tongue (the tongue of angels or the heavenly language); it is impossible for any man to understand or interpret without having the gift of interpretation of tongues.

 When the Holy Spirit gives you the supernatural ability to speak in an unknown tongue that no man can understand or interpret, it is for your personal edification, spiritual refreshment, victory in spiritual warfare, effectiveness in intercession and supplication, and for you to worship and pray in the Spirit.